FMD supports the NCIA

 July 25, 2012

-Los Angeles City Council Bans Medical Marijuana Dispensaries
+Los Angeles City Council Bans Medical Marijuana Dispensaries:

 With over 900 medical marijuana dispensaries in the City of Los Angeles alone, many fear that the marijuana business is getting out of control.
-For that reason, the Los Angeles City Council voted 14-0 to ban dispensaries until further evaluation from the State of California’s highest court.
+For that reason, the Los Angeles City Council voted 14-0 to ban dispensaries until further evaluation from the state of California’s highest court.
 All of the dispensaries registered with the city will be sent letters ordering them to immediately shut down.
-Those that violate the ban will be subject to legal action from the city.
+Those dispensaries that violate the ban will be subject to legal action from the city.
 The ban, introduced by City Councilman Jose Huizar, was intended to allow the city a fresh start, after so many dispensaries had proliferated throughout the city, in compliance with California’s hazy laws regarding how to legitimately establish and run medical marijuana collectives, cooperatives, and storefronts.
 Under the ban, patients and their caregivers will be able to cultivate and distribute medicinal cannabis in groups of no more than three.
 The ban has left many angry and confused, while meanwhile, many patients do not have the time or expertise to grow their own marijuana.
 Still, the city may not even have the resources to shut down every dispensary within Los Angeles City limits.
 Nevertheless, the ban is still in effect until declared otherwise.

 July 24, 2012

-Belize Proposes to Decriminalize Marijuana
+Belize Proposes to Decriminalize Marijuana:

 The Minister of National Security has recently appointed a committee to evaluate the potential decriminalization of marijuana in Belize.
 Such decriminalization denotes that criminal penalties may be removed or reduced, and at times replaced by probationary measures, for the possession of small amounts of marijuana.
 Currently, possession of under 60 grams of marijuana calls for criminal charges, including up to three years imprisonment or a fine of up to $50,000.
 The committee proposes to decriminalize marijuana possession of up to 10 grams, which instead of criminal penalties, will be subject to fines or mandatory drug education.
 The intention behind the proposal is to reduce penalties for already marginalized sectors of the population who are generally disadvantaged in terms of employment and social mobility.
 The committee hence only wants to reduce crime via decriminalization and regulate marijuana in Belize.